imperial-aisp/rat-bench/README.md

 # ⚙️ Data

-We have included the processed datasets needed to run our experiments in this repo:
+We have included the processed datasets needed to generate the benchmark and run our experiments in this repo:

 `data/100_profiles.csv` contains the profiles, including direct and indirect identifiers, used to generate benchmark entries.
 `data/population_sample.csv` contains the 3M sample of [US census data](https://www.census.gov/programs-surveys/acs/microdata/access/2010.html), preprocessed to account for weighting of each row.